-Many Florida homeowners may wonder, “Do I need flood insurance?”
+With the routine threat of hurricanes in Florida, many of the state’s homeowners may wonder if they need flood insurance.
 While homeowners are usually fully aware that they need homeowners insurance to protect their homes in the event they are damaged or destroyed, they may not know that traditional homeowners insurance alone does not cover damage caused by flooding.
 Instead, homeowners will need to purchase separate flood insurance coverage to fully protect their homes due to flooding from hurricanes, high river or lake levels, and tropical storms.
 This is not the same as water damage caused by a busted pipe or sewer backup, so homeowners will need to understand the difference in order to get the right coverage.
 Working with the best homeowners insurance companies in Florida is a good way to find the best insurance for floods, though there are some companies that specialize in flood insurance coverage and don’t offer other types of coverage.

 - BEST OVERALL: Tower Hill Insurance

 - ALSO CONSIDER: Allstate